czrpb/networkanalysis/learning/na101-basics/learn.md

 ### Objectives

 - Selfish: I love network science!
-  - Practicing the Feyman method
+  - Practicing the Feynman method
 - Educative: Want to spread the knowledge!
 - Preferential: What sorts of presentations do people want?
   - "Academic" vs "Project"